 If your difficulties are beyond her areas of expertise, Eve will speak to you about other options for treatment.

-Currently, the standard rate recommended by the Australian Psychological Society is $238 (for an appointment between 45-60 minutes long).
-Eve's fees are lower than this as she would like as many people as possible to be able to afford the help they seek.
-Also Eve offers discounted fees for low-income earners (attending appointments at non-peak times only).
+Currently, the standard rate recommended by the Australian Psychological Society is $246 (for an appointment between 45-60 minutes long).
+Eve's fees are lower than this.
 Please ring to find out what her current fees are.

 Also, Eve is registered with major private health funds.
 Many health funds will refund part of the fee for psychological services as long as you have a sufficient level of cover.
 There may be a limit on the amount claimed per year.
 Please contact your health fund to find out if you are covered for psychological services.
 You may wish to consider this option if you are not referred under the Medicare Scheme.
 Please note you cannot claim under your health fund if you are already receiving a rebate under the Medicare Scheme for a session.

-Fees are paid by cash, credit card, EFTPOS or direct deposit at the end of the appointment.
+Fees are paid by cash, EFTPOS, credit card or direct deposit at the end of the appointment.

 To make an appointment, please call 0411 966 210.
-Please note that you may have to leave a message.
+Please note it is likely that you will have to leave a message.
 However, your call will be returned as soon as possible, usually by the next business day.
-If you feel uncomfortable about making a telephone call, you can also send an email.

-Appointments are available in Marrickville on Thursday and Saturday and typically for 55 minutes.
-Some after hours appointments are offered but these are subject to availability.
+Appointments are available in Marrickville.
+After hours appointments are offered but these are subject to availability.
+Appointments are typically for 55 minutes.
 Most people find it helpful to have therapy sessions once a week or once a fortnight.
 The frequency will usually decrease towards the end of treatment.

 At your first appointment, an assessment will be conducted.
 This means that the appointment will be mostly spent asking questions about your problems to get a clear understanding of what is troubling you.
 It is also often necessary to ask questions about other aspects of your life, in order to have a comprehensive view of your circumstances.
 Generally, the active part of therapy would begin after this session, in other words, from the second session onwards.